saisuprajasakaray/Calculator-using-HTML-CSS-JS/README.md

 **File Structure**

-index.html: The main HTML file that contains the structure of the calculator.
+1.index.html: The main HTML file that contains the structure of the calculator.

-style.css: The CSS file for styling the calculator.
+2.style.css: The CSS file for styling the calculator.

-first.js: The JavaScript file that contains the functionality for the calculator.
+2.first.js: The JavaScript file that contains the functionality for the calculator.

 **Usage**

-Basic Operations: Click the number buttons and the arithmetic operators (+, -, *, /) to build your calculation expression.
+1.Basic Operations: Click the number buttons and the arithmetic operators (+, -, *, /) to build your calculation expression.

-Evaluate Expression: Click the = button to calculate the result.
+2.Evaluate Expression: Click the = button to calculate the result.

-Clear Input: Click the AC button to clear the input.
+3.Clear Input: Click the AC button to clear the input.

-Delete Last Character: Click the DEL button to delete the last character from the input.
+4.Delete Last Character: Click the DEL button to delete the last character from the input.

 **Example**